 Under fixed protection 2012, benefits up to £1.8 million in value are protected from the Lifetime Allowance charge, but benefits in excess of this amount are subject to the charge.
-Members with fixed protection 2012 are not allowed to pay any further contributions to DC schemes and cannot accrue any further benefits in DB schemes apart from an allowance for inflation.

 A further version of fixed protection, known as fixed protection 2014, was introduced as a result of the reduction in the standard LTA to £1.25 million from 6 April 2014.
 Fixed protection 2014 allows members to protect benefits up to a value of £1.5 million.
-Members had to apply for fixed protection 2014 before 6 April 2014, with similar restrictions applying on future contributions and benefit accrual.
+Members had to apply for fixed protection 2014 before 6 April 2014.

 In 2016 the latest version of fixed protection, known as fixed protection 2016, was introduced following the reduction in the standard LTA to £1 million from 6 April 2016.
 Fixed protection 2016 allows members to protect benefits up to a value of £1.25 million.
-Unlike previous versions, there is no deadline for member applications, however, similar restrictions applied from 6 April 2016 on future contributions and benefit accrual.
+Applications would have had to have been made by 15/03/2023.